AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

   time based so probably a little noisy.
 All of this is easily scriptable.
   Requires ADMIN rights on Windows.
-* Jit Time Log: the jit can internally track the time spent jitting, including per methond and per phase times.
+* Jit Time Log: the jit can internally track the time spent jitting, including per method and per phase times.
 Output is a text file .
 * Sampling profile: traditional profiling can show exclusive/inclusive time in the jit.
 * HW Counter: sampling on instructions retired can give considerably more